shaheer1642/simple_chatbot_cplusplus/README.md

 # About
 The is a C++ based project that uses some basic language concepts to deliver a simple chat bot program for general question/answers.
 Some main concepts used in the program are listed below:
-- Arrays,
+- Arrays
-- Strings,
+- Strings
 - JSON data structure
-- For/while loops,
+- For/while loops
-- Conditional statements,
+- Conditional statements
-- Functions,
+- Functions
-- Recursive functions: Used to recursively get input from the user until a condition is met and the program can continue processing the next statement,
+- Recursive functions: Used to recursively get input from the user until a condition is met and the program can continue processing the next statement
-- Objects and Classes,
+- Objects and Classes
-- File handling: Used to store and access data in .json file,
+- File handling: Used to store and access data in .json file
-- Pointers,
+- Pointers
 - Regular expressions: The regex library functions are used to search and replace substrings

 # Technologies